HenintsoaRaza/Data-Analytics-Project/README.md

 Our graphs will automatically adapt themselves with respect to your filters such as date, feature and dimension.

 Finally, you can also display a table that stores the average and median of the selected feature.
-All these filters are placed beautifully in a sidebar on the left of the panel.\
+All these filters are placed beautifully in a sidebar on the left of the panel.<br />

-**2) Deep dive into a specific city** \
+**2) Deep dive into a specific city** <br />

 The second type of analysis allows you to display more information for a specific city.
 As in the first section, the filters are the same but you can select only one city.